-Do you know Chia?
+Do you know chia?
 The small seeds from Mexico and Central and South America currently conquer the health food market.
-For the ancient Maya and Aztec, Chia seeds have been a staple in their diet for centuries.
-In fact, the Mayan word Chia means 'strength'.
+For the ancient Maya and Aztec, chia seeds have been a staple in their diet for centuries.
+In fact, the Mayan word chia means 'strength'.
 Historians have found evidence that chia was cultivated as a food crop and was equally important as maize to these ancient cultures.
-The Maya valued the ability of Chia to provide sustainable energy and therefore it was consumed my messengers back in the day.
-According to Mexican folk medicine, a teaspoon of Chia seeds is enough to give a person sufficent energy for 24 hours.
+The Maya valued the ability of chia to provide sustainable energy and therefore it was consumed my messengers back in the day.
+According to Mexican folk medicine, a teaspoon of chia seeds is enough to give a person sufficient energy for 24 hours.

 Nutritional Value & Other Benefits